MAUREEN

 270g self-raising flour

-Bringing the fruit to room temperature cuts down cooking time and means there is less chance of the cake being drier on the edges.
+Bringing the fruit to room temperature cuts down cooking time and means there is less chance of the cake being dry on the edges.

 pre heat oven to 150°C

 Butter the tin and line the base and sides with baking paper.
 Add the pistachios and whisk the egg and mix everything together.
-Weigh the self-raising flour into the bowl and mix together.
+Weigh the self-raising flour and sift it into the bowl and mix together.
 Scrape into the prepared tin, smooth out the top and put it in the oven.

 Place the cake in the middle of the oven and set a timer for one hour.
 Test the centre of the cake with a skewer it will most likely require another 15 – 20 minutes.